christophstrasen/WorldObserver/docs_internal/vision.md

   time, …) that filter, de‑duplicate, or reshape observations without introducing new sources.
 Mod‑facing code chains helpers on top of ObservationStreams instead of wiring `OnTick` loops or manual joins.
+  Helpers are patch‑able by default: modders can override helper functions by reassigning `WorldObserver.helpers.<type>.<name>`, and WorldObserver avoids clobbering overrides on reload by only defining helpers when the field is `nil`.

 - **Manage lifecycle and backpressure at the engine level.**
   Start and stop fact plans and probes based on demand (subscriptions and